How to Validate Barcode Checksums and Use Format-Aware Reading in C#

 How to Use Format-Aware Barcode Reading?

-The BarcodeEncoding enum is a flags type — multiple formats can be combined with the bitwise OR operator.
-Setting ExpectBarcodeTypes restricts the reader to those formats, skipping detection routines for all others.
+The BarcodeEncoding enum is a flags type, allowing multiple formats to be combined using the bitwise OR operator.
+Setting ExpectBarcodeTypes limits the reader to those formats and skips detection for others.

 Common BarcodeEncoding Values